cliffordcarnmo/nano-acme/README.md

 # nano-acme
-Nano syntax highlighting for the ACME cross assembler
+Nano editor syntax highlighting for the ACME cross assembler.